berryma4/metadata-forms-gui-archive/documentation/actions_roadmap.md

 * Utility showing data mapping to field ID to make it easier to see how the Data map will be rendered.
 * Utility to combine JS files into a single output to allow individual editing but static serving.
 Then break the mforms  into separate widget .js files to make it easier to edit.
 * Script to copy over basic form contents to create a new repo directory or clone a new one with minimum contents to successfully render forms.
 Script to create a new dependent directory that will be using the library.
 Should also update it.
 EG:   update dependant  ../test1  should create a new directory ../test1.
 It should checkout ../mformsproto then copy the right files from the docs, js, etc directory create a new .gitignore if it does not exist and copy over the http server if it des not exist.
 Any of these files that are copied over should by default not be saved in the local repository.
 Will need to move the docs,js,styles inside of docs/mforms to keep them isolated from the local repo files.
-* AutoSuggest:  Support preserving original values for display even though we must remove punctuation and uppercase to normalize for storage.
-* AutoSuggest:  Support  allowing optional  prefilter eg:  Filter on FirstName based on Presence of Zipcode.
-* Allow custom rendering agent / widget  for auto suggest
 * Support  save_start, save_success, save_fail callback function specified in metadata so the programmer can easily change GUI state.
 * AutoSuggest: Set cursor and end of text input after selection has been made.
 [See selection range](https://www.endyourif.com/set-cursor-position-of-textarea-with-javascript/)
 * Demo: Dental Claim Add rest of fields from ADA form that exist below the Procedure codes.